EEG Procedure, Types, Protocols, Normal vs Abnormal & EEG FAQ's

 - Depending on the type of EEG test, the time varies, but usually for a routine outpatient one (doctor's office, hospital, lab, or clinic.), it is mostly from 20 to 40 minutes plus the preparation time.
 Overall, from the start to the end, it is about an hour, and then, the rest of the day is yours.

-- If the procedure is a long-time monitoring “LTM”, it might be up to 8 hours ∓ or in-house, then it requires you to be admitted to the hospital for 24 hours or a few days depending on what your clinician want to diagnose (including sleeping, usual day activity, etc.).
+- If the procedure is a long-time monitoring “LTM”, it might be up to 8 hours ∓ or if in-Hospital, then it requires you to be admitted to the hospital for 24 hours or a few days depending on what your clinician want to diagnose (including sleeping, usual day activity, etc.).

 - If the procedure is a routine EEG, you'll be sitting or lying down for some time, wherefore, it is better to wear something which is comfortable and easy to handle.
 If you will be admitted to the hospital, you'll change into a hospital gown.